 Once the team is established by the team captain, the other members of the team will EACH need to sign up as detailed below.
 NOTE the team captain only registers themselves!

 For instance, one team from the US who were being sponsered by the company they worked for called themselves The Scotch PT.
-When asked what this cryptic name stood for, a team member laughed and said, "paper towels!".
+When asked what this cryptic name stood for, a team member laughed and said, "our paper towels!".
 The Scotch Paper Towels.
 Apparently they happened to work for an e commerce janitorial supply company that sells to both wholesale and retail customers.
 But their biggest orders obviously come from their business customers.
 One of their most most succeeful paper towel brands is Scotch.
 As a lark they decided on The Scotch PT name.
 To prove their point, they all pulled out rolls of Scotch paper towels.
 I guess they could use the towels to whipe off sweat and such after the challenge.
 Yanks!
 Their humor is just so different from us Brits.